Write Your Book in 2023!

 Okay, now that you’ve gotten some encouragement (or a kick in the pants), it is time to start.
 The place to begin may be to outline your book.
 As an example, let’s say you want to write your life story of overcoming an addiction and becoming successful.
 I’m currently ghostwriting a book for a successful businessman along those lines.
 In our case, we took several weeks talking on the phone, with me developing an outline of his life, which we are now filling in with details.
 You can do the same on your own by “interviewing yourself,” that is, asking the tough questions to highlight the key moments of your life.
 Then, expand upon your outline by filling in the details.

 In telling your story, you don’t have to begin at the beginning.
 In several of my ghostwritten books, we start with a dramatic turning point in the author’s life to grab the reader’s attention and then work backward to get to that point in the narrative.
-In the current book, the drama happens at age 17 with a loaded gun to the author’s head when he is high on drugs.
+In a recent book manuscript, the drama happens at age 17 with a loaded gun to the author’s head when he is high on drugs.
 From there, we tell how he got to that point, his recovery from addiction, and what happened after that.
 Of course, this is just one approach that works not only in non-fiction but also in fiction.
 Films and television shows often use this technique by way of flashbacks.

 Once you are satisfied with the outline, begin writing the story.
 I coach writers to focus only on writing and leave the editing and restructuring for later.
 Go with the flow of telling the story, and don’t worry about typos, grammar, syntax, and that other stuff.
 You will fix that later in the process.
 Crafting your story is a process, and you will find yourself with multiple drafts of each chapter as you edit, fine-tune, rewrite, and edit some more.
 Your “final” chapter may be the tenth version and bear little resemblance to the first draft.